kevinb22/cobertura-serialized-file-reader/README.md

 		|
 		|--- lib:			Jars or files used in the repo
 		|
-		|--- src:			Contains serReader and ReaderMain
+		|--- triangle:			Test program
 		|
+		|--- src:			Contains source code for the readers
+		   |
+		   |
+		   |--- main			Contains serReader and ReaderMain
+		   |
 		   |--- lineReader:		Contains all the code associated with the lineBasedSerReader subclass
-		|
-		|--- triangle:			Test program